DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/40 Customize the Drop-Down Menu.md

 On desktops and iOS devices, Lookup's drop-down menu is the [Popover](/concepts/05%20UI%20Components/Popover/00%20Overview.md '/Documentation/Guide/UI_Components/Popover/Overview/') UI component; on other devices, it is the [Popup](/concepts/05%20UI%20Components/Popup/00%20Getting%20Started%20with%20Popup '/Documentation/Guide/UI_Components/Popup/Getting_Started_with_Popup/') component.

 To customize Popup or Popover, use the [dropDownOptions](/api-reference/10%20UI%20Components/dxLookup/1%20Configuration/dropDownOptions.md '/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#dropDownOptions') object.
-For example, the following code allows Lookup to be closed on outside click and removes the item list title:
+For example, the following code allows users to close Lookup on outside click and removes the item list title:

 ---
 ##### jQuery